DanGOTO100/AWS-KMS-Workshop/Working-with-CMKs.md

 }
 ```

-Select the policy and click the "Attach policy" button at botton right of the pase.
-The role attached to the instance is modified with his new policy and we should be able to create a Customer Master Key (CMK) now from the instance.
+Select the policy and click the "Attach policy" button at botton right of the page.
+The role attached to the instance is modified with his new policy and we should be able to create a Customer Master Key (CMK) now from the instance.Let's try it.

 ### Step 3 - Create the key  - again - and set an alias
 Run the aws kms create-key command again and this time you will get the result from the creation on a JSON block, like the one below:

 ```
 $ aws kms create-key

 {
     "KeyMetadata": {
         "Origin": "AWS_KMS",
-        "KeyId": "your-key-id",
+        "KeyId": "**your-key-id**",
         "Description": "",
         "KeyManager": "CUSTOMER",
         "Enabled": true,